negrt/Project-Shell-Student-Information-Program/README.md

 * How to run a file seperate from main file
 * How to use tput cup to organize text displayed

-# How to use application
+# How to use this application
 Copy files to a unix/linux environment and execute mp file.

 # More